Sequential Bayesian Neural Subnetwork Ensembles: Introduction

-To this end, sequential ensembling techniques offer an elegant solution to reduce the cost of obtaining multiple ensembles, whose origin can be traced all the way back to~\cite{swann1998fast, xie2013horizontal}, wherein ensembles are created by combining epochs in the learning trajectory. \cite{jean2014using, sennrich2016edinburgh} use intermediate stages of model training to obtain the ensembles. \cite{moghimi2016boosted} used boosting to generate ensembles.
-In contrast, recent works by~\cite{huang2017snapshot,FGE,FREE-TICKETS} force the model to visit multiple local minima by cyclic learning rate annealing and collect ensembles only when the model reaches a local minimum.
-Notably, the aforementioned sequential ensembling techniques in the literature have been proposed in the context of deterministic machine learning models.
-Extending the sequential ensembling technique to Bayesian neural networks is attractive because we can potentially get high-performing ensembles without the need to train from scratch, analogous to sampling with a Markov chain Monte Carlo sampler that extracts samples from the posterior distribution.
-Furthermore, sequential ensembling is complementary to the parallel ensembling strategy, where, if the models and computational resources permit, each parallel ensemble can generate multiple sequential ensembles, leading to an overall increase in the total number of diverse models in an ensemble.
+Sequential ensembling offers an elegant solution to reduce the cost of obtaining multiple ensembles, with roots in methods that combine learning trajectory epochs \cite{swann1998fast, xie2013horizontal}. \cite{jean2014using, sennrich2016edinburgh} leverage intermediate training stages, while \cite{moghimi2016boosted} uses boosting to generate ensembles.
+Recent methods~\cite{huang2017snapshot,FGE,FREE-TICKETS} employ cyclic learning rate annealing to force the model to visit multiple local minimas, collecting ensembles at each local minimum.
+All these techniques have been primarily applied to deterministic models.
+Extending sequential ensembling to Bayesian models is attractive as it can allow creation of high-performing ensembles without the need to train from scratch, similar to sampling a posterior distribution with a Markov chain Monte Carlo sampler.
+Sequential ensembling can also complement parallel ensembling, where each parallel ensemble can generate multiple sequential ensembles, increasing the overall diversity of the final ensemble model.